"To

 In any successful marketing oriented organization an image of quality, of prestige, and of service is important.
 This image was well provided by Herbert Armstrong himself meeting world leaders and by the fine once-built-never-repeated auditorium at the Pasadena campus -- made of gold and ornate fixtures which portrayed to the members and to the world the image of quality and prestige.
 This spilled over to the church's other organizations such as the Ambassador Foundation with its annual worldly concert series.

 The marketing of the Worldwide Church of God was provided by ground crews in all major cities of the Western world and many countries in the developing world as well, dividing the world into twelve regional areas for administration under the Apostle (Herbert Armstrong).
 The church became an efficient well-run organization and was much envied by other rival Christian groups.
 However, the Worldwide Church of God proceeded one step further.
-Under Herbert Armstrong, the church appointed a propagandist and an ideologist to cement the organization into a well-woven unit -- and this service was well provided by an evangelist named Gerald Waterhouse, whose was work patterned after Paul Goebbels of Nazi Germany and Dr Shumei Okawa of Japan.
+Under Herbert Armstrong, the church appointed a propagandist and an ideologist to cement the organization into a well-woven unit -- and this service was well provided by an evangelist named Gerald Waterhouse, whose work was patterned after Paul Goebbels of Nazi Germany and Dr Shumei Okawa of Japan.

 Propagandist Gerald Waterhouse